-A: The Prague Castle is the most famous castle and aside from being a stunning piece of architecture, it is still an important part of the government in the Czech Republic.
+A: The Prague Castle is the most famous castle, and aside from being a stunning piece of architecture, it is still an important part of the government in the Czech Republic.

 1. Prague Castle

 The largest and certainly one of the most impressive castles in the Czech Republic has to be the Prague Castle.
 Located in the heart of the capital city, the Prague Castle can be seen from many spots all around the city.
 However, the best way to experience it is to take a guided tour of the grounds and important rooms.
-If you are short on time or would rather explore on your own we also have an extensive guide to Prague Castle.
+If you are short on time or would rather explore on your own, we also have an extensive guide to Prague Castle.

 The size and scale of Prague Castle are not just immense when comparing it to other Czech Republic Castles, but it’s one of the top 3 largest castles in the entire world.
-Plan on spending a better half of your day here if you want to see most of the highlights.
+Plan on spending the better half of your day here if you want to see most of the highlights.